-At registration, you are asked to agree to terms and conditions which will be extended to cover COVID-19 related information.
-In particular, you are asked not attend University related activities if you are experiencing symptoms that could be associated with COVID-19 infection, if you have been in close contact with an individual known to be infected with COVID-19 or if you fall into a group of persons advised to restrict movements, such as following international travel.
+During the registration process, we will be asking you to agree to terms and conditions which will be extended to cover COVID-19 related information.
+In particular, we will be asking you to not attend University related activities if you are experiencing symptoms that could be associated with COVID-19 infection, if you have been in close contact with an individual known to be infected with COVID-19 or if you have travelled internationally within the previous 14 days.
 See Appendix 1 below for further information on the Student Health Declaration.
-You need only agree to the UCD Student Code of Conduct and Student Health Declaration once per academic year.